Episkopi Cantonment

-Episkopi Cantonment (Φρουρά Επισκοπής, Episkopi Kantonu) is the capital of Akrotiri and Dhekelia, a British overseas territory on the island of Cyprus, administered as a military base.
+Episkopi Cantonment (Φρουρά Επισκοπής; Episkopi Kantonu) is the capital of Akrotiri and Dhekelia, a British overseas territory on the island of Cyprus, administered as a military base.
 It is located in the northwestern part of the Western Sovereign Base Area (Akrotiri), one of the two areas which comprise the territory.
 Although it is not the largest of the British military bases on the island, it is home to both the civilian and military administration headquarters of the Sovereign Base Areas.
 Episkopi is the current command centre of British Forces Cyprus.

 Etymology

-The word 'Episkopi' in Episkopi Cantonment's name comes from the Greek word Επισκοπικός meaning "Episcopal."
+The word 'Episkopi' means "bishop's seat" in Greek.
 The cantonment was named so due to the site previously serving as the bishop's seat of an Orthodox diocese.

 Transportation

 Paved motorways and other smaller roads connect the cantonment area with the rest of Akrotiri and Dhekelia.